zqyq/Multi-view-People-Detection-in-Large-Scenes-via-Supervised-View-wise-Contribution-Weighting/README.md

   cross-scene multi-view people detection performance.
 ## Overview
-We release the PyTorch code for the MVDNet, a stable multi-view people detector with promising performance on CVCS, CitySTreet, Wildtrack, and MultiviewX datasets.
+We release the PyTorch code for the MVDNet, a stable multi-view people detector with promising performance on CVCS, CityStreet, Wildtrack, and MultiviewX datasets.

 ## Content
 - [Dependencies](#dependencies)